 This is Wisconsin's website for lobbying principal registration, lobbyist licensing and authorization, lobbying activity and expenditures reporting, and public disclosure of lobbying activities.

-Organizations attempting to influence the legislature must register with the Board, and individuals lobbying on an organization's behalf must be licensed.
-Reports of their activities are required on a regular basis.
-Veterans may be eligible for a fee waiver.
+Organizations attempting to influence the Legislature (also known as principals) must register with the Board, and individuals lobbying on an organization's behalf must obtain a lobbying license.
+Lobbyists must regularly report their activities.
+Veterans may be eligible for a one-time fee waiver

 The G.A.B. provides lobbying training materials such as user manuals, webinar videos, and holds in-person training events.
 While lobbyists and lobbying principals are the main audience for these training materials, some information may also be informative to others interested in lobbying activity in Wisconsin.

 Wisconsin Statutes, Administrative Rules and G.A.B. guidelines and opinions provide a variety of resources related to lobbying in Wisconsin.